-Recent or upcoming directing credits include Bonnie & Clyde; Peer Gynt; Doubt; Having Our Say; Bloody Bloody Andrew Jackson; The Adventures of Tom Sawyer, adapted by Lookingglass Ensemble Member Laura Eason and featuring an original score written especially for the actor-musicians of this production; The Curse of the Wise, his own gender-bent adaptation of Shakespeare's Macbeth; Mother Courage and Her Children (also featuring an original score written especially for the actor-musicians of this production); Pinter's Ashes to Ashes; and Iphigenia and Other Daughters, which was selected to perform at the Region I Kennedy Center American College Theatre Festival, and for which Saltzberg received a KCACTF Meritorious Award for Outstanding Choreography.
+Saltzberg's favorite directing credits include Euripides' Medea; Our Town; Peter and the Starcatcher; Dance on Bones, a new immersive work described as a "theatre-jazz odyssey"; his punk-rock, queer-counterculture adaptation of A Midsummer Night’s Dream; a contemporary, site-responsive rendering of Ibsen’s Peer Gynt; Doubt; Bloody Bloody Andrew Jackson; The Adventures of Tom Sawyer, adapted by Lookingglass Ensemble Member Laura Eason and featuring an original score written specifically for the actor-musicians of this production; The Curse of the Wise, his own gender-bent adaptation of Shakespeare's Macbeth; Mother Courage and Her Children (also featuring an original score written specifically for the actor-musicians of this production); Pinter's Ashes to Ashes; and Iphigenia and Other Daughters, which was selected to perform at the Region I Kennedy Center American College Theatre Festival, and for which Saltzberg received a KCACTF Meritorious Award for Outstanding Choreography.

-As a practitioner, professor, and scholar, Saltzberg’s primary foci are acting (Stanislavski, Chekhov, Suzuki/Viewpoints, and Composition) and directing, as well as physical theatre, avant-garde/experimental theatre, and performance theory.
+As a practitioner, professor, and scholar, Saltzberg’s primary foci are acting (Stanislavski, Suzuki/Viewpoints) and directing, as well as physical theatre, avant-garde/experimental theatre, and performance theory, with additional expertise in theatre history and dramatic literature.
 He has taught at St. Lawrence University, the University of Missouri, and Southern Illinois University Edwardsville.
 His scholarship evinces a practice-based-research approach, and has been featured in Ecumenica, Theatre Research International, Journal of Religion and Theatre, Text and Performance Quarterly, and Liminalities.
-He serves on the Editorial Board of METHODs, a new peer-reviewed journal on actor training published by Pace University Press, and is working on book chapters for Physical Dramaturgy in the 21st Century and The Inside Story: Exploring Interactive Text and Performance.
-Saltzberg serves as Secretary of the Association for Theatre Movement Educators
+He has a chapter featured in Routledge's Physical Dramaturgy in the 21st Century, and has an essay forthcoming in Stanislavski Studies based on his recent presentation on Stanislavski and Brecht at "Brecht: Contradiction as Method" at the Academy of Performing Arts in Prague.
+Saltzberg also serves as Vice President of the Association for Theatre Movement Educators